cibc mobile ad

 You realize a capital gain when you sell a capital asset and the proceeds of disposition exceeds the adjusted cost base.
 Capital assets subject to this tax, according to the Canada Revenue Agency, include buildings, land, shares, bonds, and real estate investment trust units.

 The proceeds of disposition is what you sold your capital property for, less any outlays and expenses of selling.
-The adjusted cost base is what you paid to acquire the capital property, including any costs related to purchasing the capital property.
+The adjusted cost base is what you paid to acquire the capital property, including any costs related to purchasing the capital property plus costs incurred to improve the property.

-The capital gains inclusion rate is 50% in Canada, which means that you have to include 50% of your capital gains as income on your tax return.
-The inclusion rate for personal and business income is 100%, meaning you need to pay taxes on all of your income.
+The capital gains inclusion rate is 50% in Canada until June 24, 2024; after that, the inclusion rate will be 67% for capital gains made by trusts and corporations, in addition to capital gains over $250,000 made by an individual taxpayer each year.
+This means that you have to include 50% of your capital gains (soon to become 67%) as income on your tax return.
+The inclusion rate for personal and business income is 100%, meaning you must pay taxes on all of your income.
 WOWA calculates your average capital gains tax rate by dividing your capital gains tax by your total capital gains.

 Adjusted Cost Base (ACB)

-The adjusted cost base (ACB) is the cost of a capital property including any costs related to the acquisition of the capital property.
+The adjusted cost base (ACB) is the cost of a capital property, including any costs related to the acquisition and improvement of the capital property.

 Adjusted Cost Base for Financial Instruments (e.g. Stocks)

 For financial instruments such as stocks, the adjusted cost base is calculated as the number of shares multiplied by the share price at the time the shares were bought.
 For instance, if 100 shares of XYZ Company were purchased at a price of $30 each, then the ACB would be $3,000.
 If more shares of the same corporation are purchased in the future, the adjusted cost base would be the total cost of all the shares purchased at their respective prices.
-The adjusted cost base per share would be the average purchase price for all the shares.
+The adjusted cost base per share would be the average purchase price of the stock for all the shares.
 For instance, if you purchased 50 more shares of XYZ Company at a price of $35, the ACB per share would be $31.67.
 The adjusted cost base also includes any costs incurred to acquire the stock, such as trading commissions.
-Since commissions increase your cost, investors and active traders may benefit from low-commission and free trading platforms.
+Since commissions increase costs, investors and active traders can benefit from low-commission trading platforms.

 Adjusted Cost Base for Real Estate